whesse/dartlang.org/src/site/articles/writing-unit-tests-for-pub-packages/index.markdown

 the purpose of the test.

-If you run the tests now and get an error because Dart Editor cannot locate the unittest library, try running `pub update`.
+If you run the tests now and get an error because Dart Editor cannot locate the unittest library, try running `pub update` (you can find it in the Editor's `Tools` menu).
 You should see the following output in the Editor:

     Running pub update ...